morel-g/morel-g.github.io/_posts/2024-03-25-diffusion-models-from-an-equilibrium-perspective.md

 can therefore be used to learn a flow between the densities $p$ and $p_{eq}$ following the BGK density.
 Finally note that the non-homogenous case considered before can also be written under this formalism.

-Even if the flow matching approach is more general than diffusion models not all equilibrium methods can be recast into this framework see Figure 9.
-For the gradient flows method describe in the previous section for example, it is not possible, in general, to give an explicit interpolating path between the two densities.
+Even if the flow matching approach is more general than diffusion models not all equilibrium methods can be recast into this framework see Figure 10.
+For the gradient flows method described in the previous section for example, it is not possible, in general, to give an explicit interpolating path between the two densities.

 <div style="text-align: center;">
 <img src="/assets/images/diffusion/diagram.png" alt="diagram" width="80%" />
 </div>

-**Figure 9:** *Diagram of flow matching and equilibrium methods for generative modeling purpose.*
+**Figure 10:** *Diagram of flow matching and equilibrium methods for generative modeling purpose.*

 ### Extension to discrete datasets